Etanimret/bank-fullstack-app/frontend/README.md

 ## Usage

 This Angular application serves as the frontend for the backend API.
 You can interact with the backend services through the defined components and services in the application.

-## Contributing

-Feel free to submit issues or pull requests for any improvements or features you would like to see!